craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 **Small Forge.** Large chunks of a smoky black rock sizzle and pop from behind their stone wall.
 Attached to this small stone forge are two raised platforms, on which a slotted anvil made of stone and bronze and a bellows attatched into the bottom of the pit of black rock.
 - **Anvil.** The anvil is composed mostly of stone, but is cored with bronze rods and a thick bronze plating on its working faces.
 - **Bellows.** The bellows is composed of an iron frame and a tan leather bag to contain and push the air into the forge.
-- **Forge.** The forge is a deep bed of lit cha
+- **Forge.** The forge is a deep bed of lit charcoal held back by a five inch thick wall of stone.
+At the base of the Forge, the Bellows is attatched, and the anvil is on a raised platform closeby.

 **Shelves.** On small shelves across the room from the forge sit sheets of this black rock, three inches thick and nine inches square.
-Beside them, blocks of iron sit waiting to be worked.
+Beside them, 1lb blocks of iron sit waiting to be worked.

 ##### 7. Primary Production
-**Egress.**
+**Egress.** Two southern doors lead to the **Partmaking** rooms (6a & 6b), one eastern door opens to the **Hallway of Manual** (9b).
 **Workshop.**
 **Valuables.**